-No Solicitation (page 88)
+No Solicitation (page [])

 As more fully described in this proxy statement/prospectus and in the merger agreement, and subject to certain exceptions summarized below, AEP has agreed not to, among other things, initiate, solicit, knowingly encourage or knowingly facilitate any inquiries or proposals with respect to, or engage or participate in any negotiations concerning, or provide confidential or nonpublic information or data to, or have or participate in any discussions with, any person relating to a takeover proposal, as such term is defined in the merger agreement.
 Notwithstanding these restrictions, the merger agreement provides that, prior to the receipt of the required approval of AEP's stockholders with respect to either the base merger consideration proposal or the alternative merger consideration proposal, AEP may participate in discussions or negotiations regarding an acquisition proposal or furnish nonpublic information regarding AEP in response to an unsolicited takeover proposal if the AEP board of directors concludes in good faith (in accordance with the merger agreement and after consultation with AEP's outside legal counsel and financial advisors) that the takeover proposal is or could reasonably be expected to result in a Superior Proposal (as such term is defined in the merger agreement), if the AEP board of directors (after consultation with AEP's outside legal counsel) determines in good faith that failure to take such actions would be inconsistent with the directors' fiduciary duties under applicable law.
+For a more complete summary of AEP's non-solicitation obligations, see "The Merger Agreement --- Covenants and Agreements ---No Solicitation; Takeover Proposals by Third Parties" on page [].

-Termination (page 99)
+Termination (page [])